remotemeetup/ruby/issue_template.md

 We recommend that you have 1-4 moderators with some knowledge on the topic so they can help with the chat Q&A during the session.
 Keep in mind also that you will have the ability to choose to turn off the Q&A during your presentation and open it at the end.

-All moderator(s) subscribed to our Remote Meetup Go channel?
+All moderator(s) subscribed to our [Remote Meetup channel][https://www.bigmarker.com/remote-meetup]?

 - [ ] yes